 Avoid disputes by keeping life insurance policies up to date

 Because challenging beneficiaries is not easy and someone can end up disappointed and bitter, it’s best to head off disputes before they start.
 Feldman recommends reviewing your life insurance policy on a regular basis: “You should have a life insurance agent, and he or she should stay in touch with you to make sure your policies adequately reflect your needs, especially when you have a life change.”

-It's particularly important to have witnesses when you want to make what some might see as a controversial change.
-"The policyholder can do whatever he wants," Feldman says, but gathering witnesses could save trouble later if he tells those involved of the changes he's making.
+It’s particularly important to have witnesses when you want to make what some might see as a controversial change, such as changing beneficiaries.
+“The policyholder can do whatever he wants,” Feldman says, but gathering witnesses could save trouble later if he tells those involved of the changes he’s making.
 It would be harder for people to dispute changes in beneficiaries if the policyholder made it clear he knew what he was doing when he made them, Feldman says.